The last several years have uprooted what many people around the world thought of as “normal.”

 It has been a very tough couple of years for service and hourly workers financially.
 Without the steady flow of tips they usually see on, say, a busy Friday night, these employees found themselves short on cash.
 And as businesses opened back up, many struggled with staffing, putting added pressure on these workers.

-If you are in a place to do so, tipping a little more aggressively right now would go far for service workers who are trying to make a living during unsure times.
+If you are in a place to do so, tipping a little more generously can go far for service workers.
 If businesses near you are offering discounts or free delivery, take the money that you are saving and instead add it on to your normal tip.
 The delivery workers or kitchen staff will appreciate the help and you’ll be doing your part to make sure that you can continue enjoying your favorite restaurants and small businesses.